-Define the gamma level.
+Define the gamma level

-Cameras Camera [1..7] Mirror
+Cameras Camera [n] Mirror

 With Mirror mode (horizontal flip) you can mirror the image on screen.
 Mirroring applies both to the self-view and the video that is transmitted to the far end.
-This setting is not applicable when your video system has a Cisco Quad Camera or while speaker tracking is on.
+This setting is not applicable when your video system has a Cisco Quad Camera or when speaker tracking is on.